inugami-dev64/sadblog.xyz/articles/markdown/coreboot1.md

 After some outer cleaning I attempted to proceed with the usual corebooting process.
-The first step of corebooting any machine is to update the vendor bios to the latest version, since the original bios image is required for firmware blobs.
+The first step of corebooting any machine is to update the vendor bios to the latest version, since the original bios image is required for extracting firmware blobs.
 After trying to access the bios, I was prompted with the following friendly screen:

 ![Locked T420](/res/coreboot/BiosPass.jpg)